AlexNguyenJJ/User-Page/index.md

 supervision of Ryan Nakashima.
 I worked on a project with 6 other members and learned a lot during my time there in the Summer of 2021.

-In my experience, my preferred programming languages are Java, Python, C++, and
+In my experience, my preferred programming languages are:
-C.
+1. Java
+2. Python
+3. C++
+4. C

 I care about coding style since I've seen first hand how it can affect readability.
 On a project I worked on, there was a fellow developer who didn't indent or kept